yegor256/blog/_posts/2019/apr/2019-04-17-nutch-from-java.md

 is an open source framework written in Java.
 Its purpose is to help us crawl a set of websites (or the entire Internet), fetch the content, and prepare it for indexing by, say, Solr.
-A pretty useful framework if you ask me, however it is designed to be used <del>only</del>
-mostly from the command line.
+A pretty useful framework if you ask me, however it is designed to be used ~~only~~ mostly from the command line.
 You download the archive, unzip it, and run the binary file.
 It crawls and you get the data.
 However, I've got a project where this crawling had to be embedded into my own Java app.
 I realized